SimplGy/gameOfLife/README.md

 ## Planned Features

-* Recalculate the sizing every window resize
 * No more than N cells wide, if it goes bigger, grow the cell size
 * No narrower than M cells narrow, if it goes narrower, shrink the cell size
-* Instead of start/stop, have the simulation always running, but introduce a pause button that sleeps it for N seconds--long enough to draw one of the game of life launchers or other patterns
+* Recalculate the sizing every window resize
 * Improve draw performance
   * Use absolute positioning instead of floating
   * Get each draw on an isolated layer